-virtual bool write_deep_scanlines (int ybegin, int yend, int z, const DeepData &deepdata) Write deep scanlines containing pixels ( v z) for all v in the range [ybegin yend) to a deep file.
-This
+virtual bool write_deep_scanlines (int ybegin, int yend, int z, const DeepData & deepdata) Write deep scanlines containing pixels (,y,z), for all y in the range [ybegin,yend), to a deep file.

-Write deep scanlines containing pixels (,y,z), for all y in the range [ybegin,yend), to a deep file.
 This will fail if it is not a deep file.